Mount Tabor Methodist Episcopal Church (West Liberty, Ohio): Organic history

 Methodism was established in Salem Township in 1814, and the congregation's first church building, a log structure, was constructed in 1816.
 Beginning in that year and continuing for several more years, significant camp meetings were held at the church.
 Among those who attended these meetings was Simon Kenton, who seems to have been present for a meeting in 1820.
 In attendance for an 1818 meeting was John W. Ogden, then a six-year-old boy; reminiscing sixty years later, he wrote:

 Architectural history

 Among the leading members of Mount Tabor church in its earliest years was the family of Nathaniel and Ann Hunter; natives of Greenbrier County, Virginia, they relocated to Salem Township in 1814.
 When the first church building was erected in 1816, Nathaniel and his four sons contributed greatly to the construction effort, and they were equally generous in the later construction of two successive brick structures at the site.
 Built in 1881, the final structure was a Gothic Revival church built primarily of brick on a stone foundation, topped with a slate roof, and ornamented with wooden elements.
-Like many other committed members of the church, this family — parents, all four sons, and all five daughters — is all buried at the adjacent cemetery.
+Like many other committed members of the church, this family — parents, all four sons, and all five daughters — is buried at the adjacent cemetery.